Mars Science Laboratory: Overview

 The Mars Science Laboratory mission is part of NASA's Mars Exploration Program, a long-term effort for the robotic exploration of Mars that is managed by the Jet Propulsion Laboratory of California Institute of Technology.
-The total cost of the MSL project is about US$2.5 billion.
+The total cost of the MSL project was US$2.5 billion.

 Previous successful U.S. Mars rovers include Sojourner from the Mars Pathfinder mission and the Mars Exploration Rovers Spirit and Opportunity.
 Curiosity is about twice as long and five times as heavy as Spirit and Opportunity, and carries over ten times the mass of scientific instruments.

 Goals and objectives

 The MSL mission has four scientific goals: Determine the landing site's habitability including the role of water, the study of the climate and the geology of Mars.
 It is also useful preparation for a future human mission to Mars.

 To contribute to these goals, MSL has eight main scientific objectives: